haileylgbt/Harry-Plays-Tetris/README.md

 # Harry-Plays-Tetris
 A NullpoMino mod about, well, me!
->Note: At one point I will upload the source.
+>Note: Due to NullpoMino not allowing source redistribution, I won't be uploading the source.